 This is part of the same palace grounds, and it’s included in your ticket.
-The Silver Pagoda (aka Wat Preah Keo) was first built in 1892, but then it was expensively rebuilt in 1962 with a massive amount of gold, silver, and diamonds.
+The Silver Pagoda (also known as Wat Preah Keo) was first built in 1892, but then it was expensively rebuilt in 1962 with a massive amount of gold, silver, and diamonds.

 The name of the pagoda comes from the silver floor inside, which has almost 5,000 silver tiles weighing over 5 tons.

 Photography is not allowed inside the building, but the outside is really amazing and it’s great for photos at any time of the day (I went in the morning).